lino-framework/book/docs/dev/newbies/editor.rst

   $ sudo apt install atom

+Make sure to define a "project" by selecting :menuselection:`File --> Add project folder...`.

 Some useful keyboard shortcuts:

-- :kbd:`Ctrl+P` open an existing file using fuzzy file name search
+- :kbd:`Ctrl+P` open an existing file using fuzzy file name search within all files of the project.
 - :kbd:`Shfit+Ctrl+F` find (and optionally replace) a text string in all files (or in some)
 - :kbd:`Alt+Q` reflow selection